westbot657/DungeonEngine/README.md

 # How to Run the game

+READ CAREFULLY!!

 1. make sure you have all the files on your computer with the same file structure as in this repo
 2. remove all files within [DungeonEngine/Engine/save_data/](./Engine/save_data/)
-3. remove/modify any file contents under the [DungeonEngine/Dungeons/](./Dungeons/) folder (do not change anything in [DungeonEngine/Dungeons/world/](./Dungeons/world/) though, that stuff is important for the Engine to run (see [dungeon building](#dungeon-building) for help on safely modifying the game)
+3. remove/modify any file contents under the [DungeonEngine/Dungeons/](./Dungeons/) folder (DO NOT change or remove anything in the [DungeonEngine/Dungeons/world/](./Dungeons/world/) folder though, that stuff is important for the Engine to run (see [dungeon building](#dungeon-building) for help on safely modifying the game)
 4. run [DungeonEngine/Engine/ConsoleRunner.py](./Engine/ConsoleRunner.py) from the `DungeonEngine/` parent directory
 5. I've had it take between 5 seconds and 3 minutes to load all resources, based on what computer I'm using, what apps are open in the background, etc...
 6. If you have issues, there's an issues feature here on github, but to be fair, idk how it works, so yeah.